SalesforceLabs/OrgCheck/docs/install.md

  - It is more likely a **existing Apex class** in the org you want to analyze that **does not compile** (it happens!).
  - In that case, you can still install the package BUT you will have to specify during the installation process that you only want to validate the classes that are included in the package.
 This can be done via the **advanced setting when installing the app**.

-### I can't see the OrgCheck application, even if I am SysAdmin
+### I can't see the Org Check application, even if I am SysAdmin
  - The app is called "**OrgCheck**" obviously, maybe you spell it wrong?
  - Did you install the package for a specific set of profiles and maybe you are not part of these ones? (remember we recommended to install the package for admins only...)
  - You should see the application definitly!